19 May How Home Alarm Systems Can Increase Property Value

 The discount available depends on the policy, the system installed, and the insurance company.
 But, you can save up to 20% on your annual premium just for installing the system.

-Insurance companies dig home alarms not just because they protect the house from nefarious threats.
-They appreciate the flood and fire detection capabilities offered by these systems, too.
+Insurance companies love home alarms not just because they protect the house from nefarious threats.
+They also appreciate the flood and fire detection capabilities offered by these systems.

 The alarm ensures you don’t come home to a surprise basement flood.
 And if there’s a fire, the alarm contacts the fire department right away – even when you’re not home – and prevents a small fire from destroying your house.